LiteshGhute/CSE-326-Project/README.md

 # CSE-326-Project
-In this project I made a marketing website.
+This is a marketing website.